 The Members share in the revenues and expenses of the Authority on a 50/50 pro-rata share basis.
 Therefore, the District accounts for its investment in the Authority as an equity interest on the statement of net position.
-The District reports its equity interest as of the date of the most recent audited financial statements of the Authority, which was audited by other auditors, whose report dated April 18, 2016, expressed an unmodified opinion on those financial statements.
+The District reports its equity interest as of the date of the most recent audited financial statements of the Authority as of December 31, 2016 and 2015, which was audited by other auditors, whose report dated April 15, 2017 and April 18, 2016, respectively, expressed an unmodified opinion on those financial statements.